BEFORE YOU GO...

 Many countries and jurisdictions around the world have set up organizations for the sole purpose of combating financial crimes like money laundering and terrorist financing.
 The US has the Financial Crimes Enforcement Network (FinCEN).
 Similarly, the UK has the Financial Conduct Authority (FCA), Germany has the Federal Financial Supervisory Authority (BaFin), and France has the Financial Markets Regulator (AMF).

-Money laundering and terrorist financing are crimes that fall under predicate offences, as they involve criminal proceeds that are converted into legal money and introduced into the global financial system.
+Money laundering and terrorist financing are crimes that fall under predicate offenses, as they involve criminal proceeds that are converted into legal money and introduced into the global financial system.
 As criminals adopt new and advanced methods to obscure the origins of their ill-gotten funds, regulatory bodies have tightened the regulations to identify and counter the risks of financial crime.
 As a result, new Anti-Money Laundering (AML) and Counter-Financing of Terrorism (CFT) legislation have been introduced and non-compliance penalties have been raised.

 How Financial Criminals Evade Security Checks